Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-01-04-midigen-a-gpt-for-music.markdown

 We only apply this to a single layer near the output of the model.

-> The vector index which allow us to look up the most similar keys is [Faiss](https://faiss.ai/) from Meta.
-It can be used completely on the GPU which makes it super fast.
+> The vector index which allowed me to look up the most similar keys is [Faiss](https://faiss.ai/) from Meta.
+It can be run completely on the GPU which makes it super fast.

 ## Batches